dhilipa01/NCBS_Archives-Bucketing_Task/README.md

 ## Why

-Archival digitization produces a flat batch of scanned pages that need routing back into a folder taxonomy.
+Archival digitisation produces a flat batch of scanned pages that need routing back into a folder taxonomy.
 This repo simulates that: `scanned_jpegs/` is the flat scan-output pool, `folders/` is the target taxonomy, and `bucket_jpegs.py` is the routing step.
 If the jpegs already lived in correctly-named folders there'd be nothing to solve — the split is the point.

+## Full dataset

+This repo commits a small representative slice at `test_data_sample/` (real files, same structure, ~15 folders) so the layout is inspectable without pulling the full set.
+The full 500+ folder / 50,000+ jpeg dataset is attached as a [GitHub Release](../../releases) — download and extract it, or just run `generate_test_data.py` locally to reproduce it exactly (it's seeded, so the release archive and a local run are identical).

+## Why Python

+Chosen over anything more specialised because it's readable and runnable by people across roles and technical backgrounds without a build toolchain.
+Its relevant here since this is archival/records tooling, used across the organisation.

 ## Folder & file ID scheme